discindo/discindo-org/content/post/2023-02-26-set-an-r-based-aws-function-to-run-on-a-schedule/index.en.md

 We start with a simple function that does not require any input and does not return anything.
 If this example lambda is to run on a schedule, we don't want to worry about any input arguments.
-Also, we want this lambda function to simply have a side-effect, like printing something to the logs, without returning any data or writing to a database.
-This will help us greatly with the setup, in that we'll be able deploy and schedule the lambda with minimal involvement from other AWS services.
+Also, we want this lambda function to simply have a side effect, like printing something to the logs, without returning any data or writing to a database.
+This will help us greatly with the setup, in that we'll be able to deploy and schedule the lambda with minimal involvement from other AWS services.

 With this in mind, we have the following function that simply prints the system time.